dogonthehorizon/gah/README.md

 # gah!

-Gah! `gah` is a Github Actions command line tool written in Haskell for the flumoxed developer.
+`gah` is a Github Actions CLI written in Haskell for the flumoxed developer.

 ## Configuration

+`gah` requires [personal access token][token] to function.
+It needs one for a few reasons:

+- Unauthenticated access to the GitHub API is capped at around 60 requests per hour.
+Each run requires a few API calls, so you'll quickly exhaust your limit.
+- If you want to pull logs for private repositories or organizations that use SSO authentication, you'll need a token.

-`gah` requires an API key to function properly.
-At the time of this writing you'll need to create a [personal access token][token].
-If your project is private, you'll also need to provide the following permissions:
+If your project is private, you'll also need to provide the following permissions at token creation time:

 - `repo`